AlexanderBertrandLab/DASF_toolbox/Matlab_code/prob_LS/README.md

 `ls_eval.m:`  Evaluate the LS objective function.

-`run_ls.m:` Script to run the DSFO algorithm to solve the LS in a randomly generated network.
+`run_ls.m:` Script to run the DASF algorithm to solve the LS in a randomly generated network.

 `LS_script.mlx:` Matlab live script example.